Lydos

 Lydos (Greek: Λυδός, the Lydian) was an Attic vase painter in the black-figure style.
-Active between about 560 and 540 BC, he was the main representative of the '’’Lydos Group’’’.
-His signature, ό Λυδός, ho Lydos ("the Lydian)", inscribed on two vases, is informative regarding the cultural background of the artist.
-Either he immigrated to Athens from the Lydian empire of King Kroisos, or he was born in Athens as the son of Lydian parents.
+Active between about 560 and 540 BC, he was the main representative of the "Lydos Group".
+His signature, ό Λυδός, ho Lydos ("the Lydian"), inscribed on two vases, is informative regarding the cultural background of the artist.
+Either he immigrated to Athens from the Lydian Empire of King Kroisos, or he was born in Athens as the son of Lydian parents.
 In any case, he learned his trade in Athens.

 Style

 It is difficult to definitely recognise his work, since he was the centre and main artist of a highly productive Attic pottery workshop.
 For that reason, many vases are simply described as "in the style of Lydos".
 Several other individual artists within his circle can be identified, including the Painter of Vatican 309 and Painter of Louvre F 6.
 These works are quite homogeneous in style, but differ considerably in terms of quality.

 The style of Lydos strongly resembles that of older artists, such as the painters of Siana cups, of which he himself painted many.
 He was the last Attic painter to decorate large vases entirely with polychrome animal friezes in the Corinthian style.
-His human figures resemble the works of Klitias, and later painters, whose humans appear “wrapped” in cloth.
+His human figures resemble the works of Klitias, and later painters, whose humans appear "wrapped" in cloth.
 Sometimes they have dotted garments, such as preferred by the Amasis Painter.
 His figures exude a dignity nearly akin to those by Exekias.
 The Lydos Group did not only paint large vases, but also known for miniature work.
-For example, they painted Little-master cups and eye-cups.
+For example, they painted Little-Master cup and eye-cups.
 Ascribed to Lydos himself is a band cup potted by Nikosthenes.

 His early works show a tendency to use colour, which decreased throughout his career.
 Similarly, at an early stage he paid much attention to certain details, such as the hairy backs of cat-like animals, whereas later he concentrated more on gesture.
 His animal figures appear somewhat stiff, but are usually highly decorative.

 Lydos painted vases by a variety of potters, including Nikosthenes, Kolchos, Epitimos and Amasis.

-His workshop’s style can be described as out-of-date but was used well into the 520s BC.
+His workshop's style can be described as out-of-date but was used well into the 520s BC.
 It is not clear why that is the case; perhaps the material was aimed at older or poorer customers.
 The last artist to resemble Lydos in style was the Ready Painter.